erindal/StellarisModListManager/README.md

 # StellarisModListManager
 A simple mod list manager for Stellaris.
+Currently being rewritten and expanded in C#.

 Built on Python 3.7.2